Sri Lankan elephant: Characteristics

+Females are usually smaller than males.
+90% of tuskless males are called makhna.

+Only 7% of males bear tusks that grow up to about 6 ft and weigh up to 35 kg.
+Millangoda Raja had the longest tusks of 7 ft 6 in.

 The Sri Lankan subspecies designation is weakly supported by analysis of allozyme loci, but not by analysis of mitochondrial DNA (mtDNA) sequences.

 In July 2013, a dwarf Sri Lankan elephant was sighted in Udawalawe National Park.
 It was over 5 ft tall but had shorter legs than usual and was the main aggressor in an encounter with a younger bull.

 Distribution and habitat

 Sri Lankan elephants are restricted mostly to the lowlands in the dry zone where they are still fairly widespread in north, south, east, north-western, north-central and south-eastern Sri Lanka.
 A small remnant population exists in the Peak Wilderness Sanctuary.
 They are absent from the wet zone of the country.
 Apart from Wilpattu and Ruhuna National Parks, all other protected areas are less than 1000 km2 in extent.
 Many areas are less than 50 km2, and hence not large enough to encompass the entire home ranges of elephants that use them.
-In the Mahaweli Development Area, protected areas such as Wasgomuwa National Park, Flood Plains National Park, Somawathiya National Park and Trikonamadu Nature Reserve have been linked resulting in an overall area of 1172 km2 of contiguous habitat for elephants.
+In the Mahaweli Development Area, protected areas including Wasgomuwa National Park, Flood Plains National Park, and Somawathiya National Park have been linked, resulting in an overall area of 1172 km2 of contiguous habitat for elephants.
 Nevertheless, about 65% of the elephant's range extends outside protected areas.